MouriNaruto/MouriDocs/docs/4/ReadMe.md

   22H2 cannot.
 It's confirmed as a Host Compute System API bug via Kris Harper and will fix it in the future.
-- The virtual machine created by Host Compute System API only supports Trusted Platform Module (TPM) 2.0, and you need Windows Server 2022 or later Host OS.
+- The virtual machine created by Host Compute System API only supports Trusted Platform Module (TPM) 2.0, and you need Windows 11 Version 24H2 or later Host OS.
+Although Windows Server 2022 had introduced the related Host Compute System API interfaces, but it seems doesn't be implemented and was confirmed via Kris Harper.
-  (Tested under Windows 11 Version 24H2.)
 - Host Compute Network API in Windows 11, version 22H2 will return ERROR_ACCESS_DENIED even add the current user to the Hyper-V Administrators user group.
 Windows 10 don't have that issue.
 It's confirmed as a Host